JOALYS PARIS

 Frequently Asked Questions

-Ruby prices fluctuate based on quality, origin, and treatment.
-Commercial heated rubies range from $500 to $2,500 per carat.
+Three factors dominate ruby pricing: color quality, treatment status, and geographic origin.
+Commercial heated rubies range from $300 to $2,500 per carat.
 Fine heated Mozambique stones cost $5,000 to $15,000.
-Top-quality untreated Burma rubies command $20,000 to over $100,000 per carat.
+Untreated Burma rubies with Pigeon's Blood color command $20,000 to over $100,000 per carat, according to the Gemval price index (2025).

 Natural rubies are the most price-sensitive gemstone we handle.
 A 0.5-carat difference in tone, a "no heat" verdict on a GIA report, a Mogok origin confirmation, any one of those can multiply value by 3x or more.
 That's why this stuff matters.